We have shipped SysKit Monitor 8.3.0. This minor release brings new features and improvements.

 Scripts Execution Status Bar

-- SysKit’s status bar now has a new PowerShell Scripts section.
+- SysKit Monitor’s status bar now has a new PowerShell Scripts section.
 You can use this progress bar to check for PowerShell scripts execution statuses and determine whether the script is still in queue or if it’s currently being executed or was recently executed.

-- SysKit’s PS Wizard now supports the CredSSP authentication.
+- SysKit Monitor’s PS Wizard now supports the CredSSP authentication.
 In some cases, a PowerShell script may need to access resources outside of the remote server machine.
 This requires that the credentials be delegated to the target machine.

 - Import Wizard / Export Wizard – This dialog provides options for importing and configuring Monitoring Templates in SYSmt format as well as exporting functionality.